JS80P

 Download and install either the free MTS-ESP Mini plugin or the paid MTS-ESP Suite plugin by ODDSound.
 Follow the instructions on the website, where you can also find the User Guide documentation for each product.

-Note: it is possible to use a different tuning provider without installing any of the above plugins, but you may have to manually download the LIBMTS.dll library from the ODDSound/MTS-ESP GitHub repository, and put it in a folder where Windows can find it:
+Note: it is possible to use a different tuning provider without installing any of the above plugins, but you may have to manually download and install the libMTS dynamic library from the ODDSound/MTS-ESP GitHub repository.
+See the installation instructions in the README file.

 Table of Contents